-Young, pampered seedlings that were grown either indoors or in a greenhouse will need a period to adjust and acclimate to outdoor conditions, prior to planting in the garden.
+Young, pampered seedlings that were grown either indoors or in a greenhouse will need an adjustment period to acclimate to outdoor conditions prior to being planted in the garden.
 This transition period is called "hardening off."

-Hardening off gradually exposes the tender plants to the wind, the sun, and rain and toughens them up by thickening the cuticle on the leaves so that the leaves lose less water when exposed to the elements.
-This helps prevent transplant shock; seedlings that languish, become stunted or die from sudden changes in temperature.
+Hardening off seedlings gradually exposes the tender plants to the wind, sun, and rain. toughening them up by thickening the cuticle on the leaves so they lose less water when exposed to the elements.
+This helps prevent transplant shock, the term used for seedlings that languish, become stunted, or die from sudden changes in temperature.

-The length of time a seedling requires to harden off depends on the type of plants you are growing and the temperature and temperature fluctuations.
-So be flexible when hardening off your seedlings and be prepared to whisk them indoors or cover them if there is a late freeze or snow.
+The length of time a seedling requires to harden off depends on the type of plants being grown and the temperature.
+Be flexible when hardening off your seedlings and prepare to whisk them indoors or cover them if there is a late freeze or snow.

-Gradually Exposing Them to Longer Periods of Time Outdoors
+Gradually Expose Seedlings to Longer Periods of Time Outdoors

-- Begin putting your seedlings outdoors about 7 - 10 days before your actual transplant date.
+- Begin putting your seedlings outdoors about seven to ten days before your actual transplant date.

 - Place the plants in a sheltered, shady spot outdoors.
 Under a tree or even on your back porch is fine.
-Start by leaving them outdoors for 3 - 4 hours and gradually increase the time spent outside by 1 - 2 hours per day.
+Start by leaving them outdoors for three or four hours and gradually increase the time spent outside by one to two hours per day.

 - Bring the plants back indoors, or somewhere warm like a heated garage or porch, each night.

-- After 2 - 3 days, move the plants from their shady spot into morning sun but return them to the shade in the afternoon.
+- After two or three days, move the plants from their shady spot into the morning sun but return them to the shade in the afternoon.
 Too much direct sunlight will scorch the leaves.

-- After 7 -10 days your plants are ready to transplant.
+- After seven to ten days your plants are ready to transplant.
 Try to do so on a cloudy day and be sure to water well after planting.

-- Move your plants to the cold frame about 7 - 10 days before your transplant date.
+- Move your plants to the cold frame about seven to ten days before your transplant date.

-- Turn off heating cables and/or open the cold frame cover for gradually longer periods of time each day.
-Start with 3 - 4 hours and gradually increase the exposure time by 1 - 2 hours per day.
+- Turn off heating cables and/or open the cold frame cover for longer periods of time each day.
+Start with three or four hours and gradually increase the exposure time by one or two hours per day.

-- Plants should be ready to transplant in 7 - 10 days.
-Try to do so on a cloudy day and be sure to water well after planting.
+- Plants should be ready to transplant in seven to ten days.
+Try to do so on a cloudy day and water well after planting.

-- After 2 weeks of this process, seedlings should be ready to transplant.
-As always, try to do so on a cloudy day and be sure to water well after planting.
+- After two weeks of this process, seedlings should be ready to transplant.
+As always, try to do so on a cloudy day and water well after planting.

-- Don't forget to protect your young seedlings from animals and snails or slugs.
-Put them on a table or somewhere animals will not notice them.
+- Don't forget to protect your young seedlings from animals. snails, and slugs.
+Put them on a table or somewhere animals cannot reach them.